harunaltunhr/class-repo-template/.github/ISSUE_TEMPLATE/weekly-homework-issue.md

 ---
-name: My first HYF homework
+name: Weekly Homework Issue
 about: A template issue for the first week's assignment
-title: ''
+title: 'YourName: Week X, Module Name'
 labels: ''
 assignees: ''

 ---

-## YourName: Week X, Module Name

 Name of Project: